hyOzd/ecad-3d-model-generator/README.md

 [FreeCAD](http://freecadweb.org/) APIs for modeling and exporting.

 ## Currently Included Generators
-TODO: actually add generators to repository
 - QFP
 - DIP
-- 0.1in straight pin header
+- QFN
+- Radial Capacitor

 ## Where are the model files?

-Model files are uploaded to a separate repository to keep this git repository small in size.
-You can find models in different formats here:
+Model files are to be uploaded to a separate repository to keep this git repository small in size.
+You can will be able to download models from there in STEP, VRML, X3D and FreeCAD formats.

-TODO: create model repository and put a link here